TeamViewer Flaw Risks Password Exposure

 The high-severity flaw was discovered in the desktop version of the app for Windows before 15.8.3.
 By exploiting the weakness, authenticated threat actors operating remotely could execute code on victims’ systems or crack their TeamViewer passwords.

-TeamViewer is a proprietary software application that allows users to control a range of smart devices remotely to perform functions like file transfers, desktop sharing, and web conferencing.
+TeamViewer is a proprietary software application that allows users to control a range of smart devices remotely to perform functions like file transfers, desktop sharing and web conferencing.

 As a result of flaw CVE-2020-13699, TeamViewer Desktop for Windows does not properly quote its custom URI handlers.
-Because of this, an attacker could force a victim to send an NTLM authentication request and either relay the request or capture the hash for offline password cracking.
+As a result, an attacker could force a victim to send an NTLM authentication request and either relay the request or capture the hash for offline password cracking.

 Victims could also be persuaded to go to a specific website set up by threat actors to steal credentials or personal data.

-The flaw's discoverer, security engineer at Praetorian Jeffrey Hofmann, explained: "An attacker could embed a malicious iframe in a website with a crafted URL that would launch the TeamViewer Windows desktop client and force it to open a remote SMB share."
+The flaw’s discoverer, security engineer at Praetorian, Jeffrey Hofmann, explained: “An attacker could embed a malicious iframe in a website with a crafted URL that would launch the TeamViewer Windows desktop client and force it to open a remote SMB share.”

 According to Hofmann, most web browsers are set up to prevent attacks like this from happening.